 At one extreme is the "Silent Consent Standard" clause involved in the cases which reject the common law and majority view and impose a reasonableness standard.
 After imposing the reasonableness standard, cases such as Cohen and Kendall typically hold that it is unreasonable to use the clause to extract additional profit.
 At the other extreme is the "Profit Shift" clause which expressly allows the lessor to participate in profit generated at the time of transfer.
 This profit is part of the original bargain.
 It does not come as a late surprise hit on the tenant.
 Somewhat in between is the "Express Sole Discretion Consent Standard" type clause.
 This type of clause does not mislead the tenant into believing that the lessor is subject to a reasonableness standard.
 It has been held that a lessor can seek to improve, rather than just maintain, his position with this type of clause.
-219

-Maybe the "Express Sole Discretion Consent Standard" would be less objectionable to some, and be less subject to litigation, if it could not be used to exact additional profit.
+219 However, maybe the "Express Sole Discretion Consent Standard" would be less objectionable to some, and be less subject to litigation, if it could not be used to exact additional profit.
 This would leave the clause free from the demands and litigation of a reasonableness standard governing other decisions by the lessor.
 It would leave the parties free to negotiate and expressly provide for lessor profit upon transfer.
 Such a compromise rule would merely require fair disclosure of future profit entitlements.
-However, a prohibition against requiring additional money as a condition of consent would not be without problems.